davidhay25/canshare/input/pagecontent/usecases.md

 #### Query extracted resources (EHR)

 1. Use the supported FHIR queries to retrieve resources from the data server
-2. Display as per EHR requirements
+2. Display / Proces as per EHR requirements

 #### Determine provenance of extracted resources